Degrees Offered: M.S., D.N.P., Graduate Certificate

 NURS 826C - Caring for People with Severe and Persistent Mental Illness Clinical

-NURS 827 - Collaborative Care III: Managing Acute and Complex Care of Individuals
+NURS 827 - Managing Acute and Complex Care of Individuals

 In this theory course students develop the knowledge base to refine their clinical judgment and decision-making skills in care of individuals from diverse populations with acute, critical, and chronic illnesses.
 Focuses on illness management, health restoration, and risk reduction in prototypic health care problems.
 Focuses on nurses' ability to use leadership skills and concepts of care collaboration with clients, families, peers, and members of the health care team to maximize client outcomes.
 Care experiences primarily center on the acute care environment.
 Prereq: majors only.

-NURS 827C - Collaborative Care III: Managing Acute and Complex Care of Individuals Clinical
+NURS 827C - Managing Acute and Complex Care of Individuals Clinical

 In this clinical course students demonstrate the ability to apply knowledge to refine clinical judgment and decision-making skills while caring for individuals from diverse populations with acute, critical, and chronic illnesses.
 Focuses on illness management, health restoration, and risk reduction in prototypic health care problems.
 Focuses on nurses' ability to use leadership skills and concepts of care collaboration with clients, families, peers, and members of the health care team to maximize client outcomes.
 Care experiences primarily center on the acute care environment.
 Prereq: majors only.